 Just inside the front door of the mausoleum, you can see the large white statues of the Twelve Apostles (plus St. Paul) which would have appeared in this monument.
 (These statues were seen in an episode of the TV show "Charmed" - the funeral service for Pru was held in the mausoleum's lobby.)

 (Here is a clip of Valentino in his most famous role, as the Sheik.)

-He won an Oscar as Best Actor for his performance
+He won a posthumous Oscar as Best Actor for his performance

 as the crazed TV news anchor in the 1976 movie "Network,"

 "Mad as hell and not going to take it any more!"

 As you exit Valentino's corridor, turn left and look and look at the glass case on the wall of glass niches on the south side of the corridor.
 There, you'll find the remains of actor David White (1916-1990).